coltmcnealy-lh/old-original-java-little-horse/README.md

 2. The `wait_for_name` Node waits for the `my-name` External Event to come in, and updates the `person_name` variable to be the value provided in the External Event.
 3. The `greet` Node executes the `hell-there` Task, providing `person_name` as an input variable.

-Before we can run it, we gotta deploy the workflow:
+Before we can run it, we gotta deploy the workflow (Make sure you've activated the `little-horse` conda environment):

 ```
 -> python examples/apply.py examples/specs/demo/*